-This guitar will definitely give you good value of your money.
-This is among the Cordoba’s flagship models and belongs to the Luthier series.
+This guitar will definitely give you good value for your money.
+This is among Cordoba’s flagship models and belongs to the Luthier series.
 Cordoba C9 is made of solid Canadian cedar top while its back and sides use solid mahogany.
-Its rosewood fingerboard, on the other hand, comes in a C-shape mahogany neck while the binding and bridge are all made up of an Indian rosewood.
+Its rosewood fingerboard, on the other hand, comes in a C-shape mahogany neck while the binding and bridge are all made up of Indian rosewood.

 The guitar also looks very unique with the rosette that surrounds the soundhole.
 This design has been inspired by a 1920’s rosette designed by Domingo Esteso.
 Do you know that this rosette is decorated by hand using mother-of-pearl?
 Pretty fascinating, isn’t it?